 Murray fled to his uncle’s house, that of Benjamin F. Hubbert, a rancher in the San Luis Rey Valley.
 Unaware of the murder, Hubbert obliged his nephew breakfast and Murray went on his way.
 A reward for Murray “dead or alive” of $1300 was posted and he later surrendered to John Griffin, who with others, took him by wagon to the court in San Diego.

 The twenty-three old Murray went to trial for murder and was found guilty.
 His conviction was appealed but his sentence of hanging upheld.
-Murray fell ill while awaiting both his appeal and pending death sentence and died sometime in 1892.
+Murray fell ill while awaiting both his appeal and pending death sentence and died April 13, 1892 in the county jail.
 He is buried at the cemetery along with his Uncle Ben Hubbert and other family members.

 In 1947 Maria Susan Salgado died and was laid to rest in the cemetery.
 Her obituary stated that she was born on the Rancho Guajome and that “she could recount that her father worked in the San Luis Rey mission in the early days, and she could also recount many of the interesting early days of California, which was built around the old California ranchos.”